wkumari/draft-wkumari-dnsop-trust-management/README.md

    provide a mechanism to allow the trust anchor maintainer to determine how widely deployed the trust anchor is, and who is using an outdated trust anchor.
+This information is signalled from the validating

+Kumari                  Expires December 31, 2015               [Page 3]

+Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015

-This information is signalled from the validating resolver to the authoritive server serving the zone in which the Trust Anchor lives.
+   resolver to the authoritative server serving the zone in which the Trust Anchor lives.

    This information is available from looking at queries to DNS servers